Validation & Transparency

 1. 1.
 GSD: Jennison & Turnbull (2000) Group Sequential Methods with Applications to Clinical Trials

 2. 2.
-CUPED: Deng et al. (2013) Improving the Sensitivity of Online Controlled Experiments (WSDM)
+CUPED: Deng A, Xu Y, Kohavi R, Walker T (2013) Improving the Sensitivity of Online Controlled Experiments by Utilizing Pre-Experiment Data (WSDM)

 3. 3.
 Bayesian: Gelman et al. (2013) Bayesian Data Analysis